May Bank holiday updates: Please ensure orders are placed early to allow time for delivery. Please note we are unable to ship to NI and Scotland.

 If you have a severe allergic reaction (anaphylaxis) including breathlessness, lip or tongue swelling, call 999 immediately.

 Salamol may not be suitable for all patients.
 Those with thyrotoxicosis, HOCM, arterial hypertension, tachycardias and diabetes may require a different medication.
-That’s why at EU Meds we conduct a Consultation with a health questionnaire to check that Salamol is suitable for you.
+That’s why at EU Meds we conduct an online consultation with a health questionnaire to check that Salamol is suitable for you.

 Once prescribed, you can order Salamol online for home delivery.